No second law of entanglement manipulation after all: Discussion

-Our assumption of strict no-entanglement-generation bypasses the above problems completely: it removes the dependence on any entanglement measure and ensures that the physical constraints are enforced at all scales, therefore yielding a much more physically motivated model of general entanglement transformations.

-Our results thus close a major open problem in the characterisation of entanglement, concerned with the possibility of establishing a reversible theory of this resource, and in particular asking about the smallest set of transformations which could enable such reversibility~\cite{OpenProblemArxiv}.
-From our characterisation we can conclude that microscopic entanglement generation is \emph{necessary} for reversibility, and combined with the result of Brand\~{a}o and Plenio~\cite{BrandaoPlenio1, BrandaoPlenio2}, we know that it is also sufficient.
-This shows that the framework of Ref.~\cite{BrandaoPlenio1, BrandaoPlenio2} is effectively the smallest possible one that can allow reversibility, although it necessitates the generation of large amounts of entanglement to achieve reversible transformations in general.
+Our results close a major open problem in the characterisation of entanglement~\cite{OpenProblemArxiv} by showing that a reversible theory of this resource cannot be established under any set of `free' transformations which do not generate entanglement.
+Indeed, from our characterisation we can conclude not only that entanglement generation is necessary for reversibility, but also that macroscopically large amounts of it must be supplemented.
+This shows that the framework proposed by Brand\~ao and Plenio~\cite{BrandaoPlenio1, BrandaoPlenio2} is effectively the smallest possible one that could allow reversibility, although only at the cost of significant entanglement expenditure.